asim-shrestha/snake-arena/cmpt383.md

 - Leaderboard of player controlled snakes to house win / loss information.
 - Lots of front end validation to mitagate error inputs.
 - App logo and favicon.
-- RestAPI documentation and request up due to FastAPI (See deployment section for access).
+- RestAPI documentation and request building platform built in due to FastAPI (See deployment section for access).

 ## Languages and roles
-1. <b>Javascript</b>: The front end of the project and will be powered by React and React Bootstrap.
+1. <b>Javascript</b>: The front end of the project, powered by React and React Bootstrap.
 This is where game creation and game configuration logic will reside.
 For game playing, the initial game state is created here and then passed to the socketIO backend and handled there.
 The front end also houses a leaderboard page generated from data retrieved through back end API requests.
 2. <b>Python</b>: The back end of the project, powered by FastAPI, socketIO, and SQLAlchemy.
 Will host and run snake games and return results to the front end.
 Will also be used to persistently store snake data with SQLite.
 Also has a Rest API in order to create and retrieve data pertaining to the leaderboard.
 3. <b>GoLang</b>: Will house all of the AI snake algorithms and will be called through Python.
 Makes heavy use of Go structs.
 Utilizes a heuristic based depth first search algorithm to make intelligent movement decisions.